ChainAgnostic/CAIPs/CAIPs/caip-282.md

 Blockchain Library: A library or piece of software that assists a dapp to interact with a blockchain and interface with the Wallet.

-### Messaging APIs

-The browser exposes two APIs that can be used for messaging across different parts of the stack.
-Using `window.addEventListener` and `window.postMessage` enables communication between browser window, iframes and extensions.

-This provides the foundation for any Wallet Provider to interface with a Decentralized Application using a Blockchain Library which implements this standard.

-Different loading times can be affected by multiple factors, which makes it non-deterministic to publish and listen to messages from different sources within the browser.

 #### Discovery

 Both Wallet Providers and blockchain libraries must listen to incoming messages that might be published after their initialization.
 Additionally both Wallet Providers and blockchain libraries must publish a message to both announce themselves and their intent to connect, respectively.